LazyyyDev/LazyyyDev.github.io/about.md

 1. Kotlin, Java 학습
 2. HTML, CSS, Javascript 학습 - There is no end in these Fields.
 Basic, Aru you sure?
-3. C - 올림피아드 문제
+3. C/C++ - Logic and Algorithm in Olympiad

 ---

 ### Advanced Learing Info
 1. Library?
 Framework?
 Web?
 Server? - What's the difference?
+2. JSP/Sevlet
-2. Spring Framework
+3. Spring Framework
-3. React
+4. React
-4. React native
+5. React native

 ---